-I would like to dedicate today’s post to my lovely mommies, my mom and mom in law:) who have been amazing mother’s standing strong through all the bumps in the road , setting an example for me to follow.
-I now understand what it takes to be a mother only after being one , this makes me realize and appreciate all their sacrifices even more.
-Love you both ☺️
+I would like to dedicate today’s post to my lovely Mom and Mom-in-law who have been amazing mother’s standing strong through all the bumps in the road, setting an example for me to follow.
+Love you both ☺

-This little info is for those of you who are unaware of this simple yet beautiful dessert.
-Clafoutis is a baked French dessert , wherein fruits (traditionally unpitted cherries) are placed at the bottom of a generously buttered baking dish followed by a thick dense pancake like batter poured over it, and baked to a lovely golden brown crust.
-It’s best served warm, with whipped cream or creme fraiche or even ice cream
+Clafoutis pronounced as klah-foo-tee is a yummy French dessert, wherein fruits (traditionally unpitted cherries) are placed at the bottom of a generously buttered baking dish followed by a thick dense pancake-like batter poured over it, and baked to a lovely golden brown crust.
+It is best served warm, with whipped cream or creme fraiche or even ice cream

-This dessert originated in the French region of Limosine , known for its abundance of cherry produce.
-This can easily be made with any other seasonal fruits too.
+This dessert originated in the French region of Limousin, known for its abundance of cherry produce.
+Cherry is known as cerise in French and hence the name of this dessert.
+You can easily make clafoutis with any other seasonal fruits too.

-What are you waiting for ?
-Go try this cherry clafoutis!
-It’s as easy as 1 2 3 !
-Serve it warm for dessert or even breakfast , I bet you will love it!
+What are you waiting for?
+Go try this easy fresh dessert recipe.
+It’s as easy as 1 2 3!
+Serve it warm for dessert or even breakfast, I bet you will love it!

 - 4 large eggs

 - pinch of salt

 - finely grated zest of half a lemon